There is no award remotely comparable to the Ballon d’Or in football, the beautiful game’s equivalent to an Oscar (no, not that one).

 No one will soon forget that memorable World Cup 2010 quarter-final encounter between Ghana and Uruguay.
 It is one of the great World Cup games for various reasons, and Asamoah Gyan was the catalyst of Ghana’s sumptuous run in the quadrennial tournament.
 He then translated that form to Sunderland, where he scored five goals in his first 10 Premier League games and capped the year off with a Ballon d’Or nomination.
 Gyan was flying at that point, no one can deny him his nomination, but few will probably remember the sheer scale of his recognition.

 Mario Balotelli (2012): Man City

 Golden Boy in 2010, Ballon d’Or nominee in 2012, Balotelli really did have the world at his feet at the start of last decade.
 Having played his part in Man City’s first-ever Premier League title win, famously setting up Sergio Aguero for that winner against QPR, the Italian was rewarded with a 23rd-placed ranking in the 2012 Ballon d’Or awards, just making the cut as the final player.
-The proceeding years have been a whirlwind, to say the least for the mercurial marksman, and now at 30 years of age, he is in Serie B with Monza.
+The proceeding years have been a whirlwind, to say the least for the mercurial marksman, and now at 31 years of age, he is in the Turkish Super Lig with Adana.

 Rui Patricio (2016): Sporting

-That’s right Wolves fans, your formidable gloveman has Ballon d’Or blood coursing through his veins.
+That’s right, the former Wolves and current Roma goalkeeper has Ballon d’Or blood coursing through his veins.
 Of course, his nomination came by virtue of his heroics between the sticks as Portugal lifted a first-ever major trophy at Euro 2016, notably keeping a clean sheet in the final.
 But it’s easy to lose sight of the Patricios in and among the world-class talent across Fifa’s famed catalogue.
 Still, he made it in 2016.